ASEAN leaders hold summit with Myanmar’s general shut out

 Instead of Myanmar’s top general, the country’s highest-ranking veteran diplomat, Chan Aye, was invited to the summit as the country’s “non-political” representative, the diplomat said.
 It remains unclear if Chan Aye will attend.

+Myanmar's Foreign Ministry said late Monday that it has informed Brunei that it can only accept participation by the general or a ministerial-level representative.
+It said it would challenge ASEAN’s decision.

 Myanmar’s military-appointed foreign minister joined the online emergency meeting two weeks ago.
-It was held in a calm manner, although some ministers bluntly expressed their opposition to the Feb.
-1 military takeover that ousted civilian leader Aung San Suu Kyi and her party, which overwhelmingly won last November's vote.
-Singapore’s Foreign Minister Vivian Balakrishnan declared that his government still recognizes Suu Kyi and ousted President Win Myint, both of whom have been detained, as Myanmar’s legitimate leaders, according to the diplomat.
+Some ministers bluntly expressed their opposition to the Feb.
+1 military takeover that ousted civilian leader Aung San Suu Kyi and her party, which overwhelmingly won last November's elections.
+Singapore Foreign Minister Vivian Balakrishnan declared his government still recognizes Suu Kyi and ousted President Win Myint, both of whom have been detained, as Myanmar’s legitimate leaders, according to the diplomat.

 Malaysian Foreign Minister Saifuddin Abdullah, a staunch critic of the military’s seizure of power, told his ASEAN counterparts that the principle of non-interference cannot be used “as a shield to avoid issues being addressed” given that the Myanmar crisis has alarmed the region.
 In a separate online forum last week, he suggested officials and others “do some soul-searching” for ASEAN “on the possibility of moving away from the principle of non-interference toward `constructive engagement’ or `non-indifference.’”